 A government agency that is dedicated to promoting online safety for children who may be vulnerable to sexual exploitation in chat rooms.
-It works with anumber of charities and police across the UK and has a website for secondary age students called 'thinkuknow'. www.ceop.gov.uk www.childline.org.uk
+It works with a number of charities and police across the UK and has a website for secondary age children and young people called 'thinkuknow'.